Spurious Feature Diversification Improves Out-of-distribution Generalization: BAlaNced averaGing (BANG)

 Since Mixup and LS also improve the performance of the fine-tuned model, so a curious reader would wonder whether the improvement of BANG comes from better calibration or just due to the improvement in the fine-tuned model.
 We conduct further investigation in Appendix \ref{app:better_calibration} to confirm the contribution of better calibration: (1) Dividing the weight of the vanilla fine-tuned model by multiple scalars significantly enhances the performance of weight averaging, which nearly matches the performance of BANG.
 (2) BANG can correct substantially more samples that is mis-classified by the fine-tuned model.
+We also show that BANG's effectiveness can not be explained by other data augmentation methods in Appendix~\ref{app:more_bang_results}.